 I also started the hunt for what to wear to a black tie optional wedding, which we would be attending in October.
 Many of you enjoyed following the process and weighed in on my try-ons.

-That month, we moved David back to college and into his first apartment, and Becca started her second season of playing mallets in the middle school marching band.
+That month, we moved D back to college and into his first apartment, and R started her second season of playing mallets in the middle school marching band.

 I was (and still am) disappointed in that turn of events, but I keep reminding myself that it’s his life, not mine.
 (Parents have growing pains, too, yo!)

 We went back to Massachusetts in the middle of the month to attend my cousin’s wedding.
 Unfortunately, I didn’t get a family picture, but I have this one of Paul and me.

 I had this dress altered to fit better, but after seeing pictures, I still don’t love it.
 Ah, well.
 You can’t win ’em all!

 Soon after we got back, the girls started back to school.
 R is in 8th grade at our public middle school…